Sourdough Cinnamon Rolls With Cream Cheese Frosting

 This cream cheese frosting is just the best for cinnamon rolls.
 It’s not thick and pipable like the frosting you would use for cupcakes – just perfectly creamy with a pleasant tanginess from the cream cheese.

-• Add in half of the sifted powdered sugar and mix for about two minutes.
+2. Add half of the sifted powdered sugar and mix for about two minutes.

 The Best Sourdough Cinnamon Rolls